mwszekely/preact-prop-helpers/README.md

     * Complex, composite hooks (like `useCompleteListNavigation`) will collect all the sub-hooks' props together and bundle them up into a single object called `props` in the root of the returned object (the original props will all still be available in their own objects as `propsUnstable` or whatever; the combined `props` object at the root is for convenience.).
     * Complex, composite hooks (like `useCompleteListNavigation`) will simiarly collect all the sub-hooks' `Context`s together and bundle them up into a single object called `context` in the root of the returned object.

-The name (Preact Prop Hooks) comes from the fact that most of these hooks require modifying the props that were going to be passed to an element in order to function (generally just the `ref` on those props, but still).
+The name (Preact Prop Helpers) comes from the fact that most of these hooks require modifying the props that were going to be passed to an element in order to function (generally just the `ref` on those props, but still).
 It's since grown in scope to include a bunch of general helper hooks as well (like `useAsync`), but `useMergedProps` truly was the core at one point.

 ## Summary of available hooks